-- The Agency generated approximately \$3.28 million in tax increment property taxes.
-This was an increase of \$1.93 million from the prior year.
-The increase was due to increases in assessed property tax valuations. - Expenses increased by \$1.56 million, mainly in contract services, as the Agency continues the planning phases of capital projects within the Urban Renewal Agency area.
+- The Agency generated approximately \$4.99 million in tax increment property taxes.
+This was an increase of \$1.70 million from the prior year.
+The increase was due to increases in assessed property tax valuations. - Expenses increased by \$534,511 due to the debt service interest payments and contract service expenses as the Agency continues the planning phases of capital projects within the Urban Renewal Agency area.